CIS565-Fall-2016/Project6-Vulkan-Flocking/INSTRUCTION.md

 ## Part 3: README.md
 Include a GIF of your final simulation.
 Answer the following questions:

+* Why do you think Vulkan expects explicit descriptors for things like generating pipelines and commands?
+HINT: this may relate to something in the comments about some components using pre-allocated GPU memory.
+* Describe a situation besides flip-flop buffers in which you may need multiple descriptor sets to fit one descriptor layout.
 * What are some problems to keep in mind when using multiple Vulkan queues?
   * take into consideration that different queues may be backed by different hardware
   * take into consideration that the same buffer may be used across multiple queues
 * What is one advantage of using compute commands that can share data with a rendering pipeline?

+## Part 4: Enrichment?
+For more details on how the Vulkan rendering pipeline works, we strongly encourage you to check out the tutorial at vulkan-tutorial.com.

+If you want to tackle adding features to your Vulkan flocking, such as mouse interaction or an extension to 3D flocking, a good place to take a first look is Sascha Willems's original Vulkan compute particle simulation.
+We built his project off that simulation, which demonstrates how to use uniforms with the rendering pipeline and how to use the framework's mouse and keyboard interaction.